 It’s officially baking season and first up is this warm and cozy Pumpkin Pudding Cake.
 The super-moist and deliciously spiced pumpkin cake on top melts into a gooey brown sugar pumpkin pudding on the bottom.
 It’s basically magic.

 When I woke up this morning it was pouring rain.
 The kind of rain that makes you want to hind under the covers and nap all.day.long.
-The kind of rain that cleans off your dusty car and waters your mums [thank you Mother Nature].
+It was the kind of rain that cleans off your dusty car and waters your mums [thank you Mother Nature].
 I love this time of year because it’s so cozy!

 As much as I love sunny warm days, I equally love the hilly rainy days too.
 So far this fall, Michigan’s weather has been all over the place.
 One day it’s 90° and then it’s 60° and raining, but don’t worry because the next day it will be 72° and sunny! [sarcasm] Is it really too much to ask for typical fall weather?
 I can’t make a hearty pot of stew when it’s 72° out in October, let alone figure out what the heck I’m going to wear.